32 Stunning Sleep Statistics for Your Beauty Sleep

 Firstly, it runs in families, so genetics is a key factor.
 Getting old also contributes to the problem, as well as alcohol and antidepressant use.

-8. Sleep stats reveal 90 million American adults admit they sometimes snore during their sleep.
+8. Sleep stats reveal that 90 million American adults admit they sometimes snore during their sleep.

 9. 30% of people aged 30 and over are regular snorers.